PurpleHullPeas/MPMD-AutoBedLevel-Cal/README.md

 3) Saves results after each iteration in text files (can be copy-pasted into Dennis's spreadsheet).

-4) Works with stock firmware and mcheah's Marlin4MPMD 1.2.2 and 1.3.3. **IT DOES NOT APPEAR TO WORK WELL AT ALL WITH THE NEWER AEGEAN-ODYSSEY MPMD MARLIN 1.1.X!!!**
+4) Works with stock firmware and mcheah's Marlin4MPMD 1.2.2 and 1.3.3.
+Early tests suggest it can work with aegean-odyssey's newer MPMD Marlin 1.1.X, but you have to run both G29 and G29 C1 after running the script.

 5) Saves time iterating through the Excel procedure yourself and makes it easier to update values when you make any mods or change the bed temperature.